dchen236/Animation_grid/README.md

 # Animation_grid

-randomly generate small grids with different backgroudn color
+randomly generate small grids with different background color

 zoom in and out the grids that user is swiping using panGesture recognizer